yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 to powered-off controllers.
 At the hardware level, all the pads in an SoC are pinmuxed to dedicated controllers like UART or GPIO.

-For example, to wakeup the system from Deep Sleep via a key press on Main UART (used for Linux console logs), then simply configuring the Main UART controller as a wakeup source wouldn't work.
+For example, to wakeup the system from DeepSleep via a key press on Main UART (used for Linux console logs), then simply configuring the Main UART controller as a wakeup source wouldn't work.
 This is because the UART controller is powered off and wouldn't be able to register any key press as